Skip to content

 Plus;

-The next plan Bluehost offer is the plus plan.
-This plan starts from $5.45 a month which is a little more than half the origal price, £9.04/$11.29.
-I would suggest this plan more than the basic plan as you get so much more features.
-With the plus plan, you get all the features of the basic plan plus more.
-This includes an unlimited amount of websites, an unlimited amount of parked and sub domains as well as email accounts.
-Along side these features you will also get an unmetered website space and bandwidth and a free SSL certificate.
+The next plan Bluehost offers is the plus plan.
+This plan starts from $5.45 a month, which is a little more than half the original price, £9.04/$11.29.
+I would suggest this plan more than the basic one as you get many more features.
+With the Plus plan, you get all the features of the Basic Plan plus more.
+This includes an unlimited amount of websites, an unlimited amount of parked and subdomains, as well as email accounts.
+Alongside these features, you will also get an unmetered website space and bandwidth and a free SSL certificate.

-You can also add the SiteLock and Code-guard for a small fee a month.
+You can also add the SiteLock and Code-guard for a small monthly fee.
 You will also gain access to SpamExperts.
 SpamExperts help to reduce spam to your email accounts linked to your website.
-They also have a team that tries to develop more and more security solutions to stop in coming spam and virus’ to your emails.
+They also have a team that tries to develop more and more security solutions to stop spam and viruses from coming from your emails.

 CHOICE PLUS;

-Another plan Bluehost offer is the prime plan.
-The prime plan is the same price of the plus plan for the moment meaning it costs $4.95.
+Another plan Bluehost offers is the prime plan.
+The prime plan is the same price as the plus plan, meaning it costs $4.95.
 The original price is £12.32/$15.38*.
-Again with this plan you do get everything from the previous plus plan and more.
+Again, with this plan, you get everything from the previous plus plan and more.
 Along with all the unlimited email accounts, web space and bandwidth you get many security features.
 One of the features that you would get is the SpamExperts, which I have previously talked about.
-Domain privacy and a site backup is also included with this plan.
+Domain privacy and a site backup are also included with this plan.

-The domain privacy means many companies will not spam all your personal emails and phone numbers as that information is hidden from them to see.
-By also having a site backup, if anything was to go horribly wrong with your website and it vanishes of the face of the earth, you will be able to get it back easily.
+Domain privacy means many companies will not spam all your personal emails and phone numbers, as that information is hidden from them.
+Also, having a site backup means that if anything goes horribly wrong with your website and it vanishes from the face of the earth, you will be able to get it back easily.

 Go Pro;

-The final plan Bluehost offer is the Go Pro plan.
+The final plan Bluehost offers is the Go Pro plan.
 This plan is much more expensive than the rest of the plans and comes in at a deal of $9.95.
 The original price of this plan a month is £17.35/$21.66*.
 You get everything in the Prime plan plus a dedicated IP, which you don’t get with any other plans.
-This allows people to directly access the server easily.
+This allows people to easily access the server directly.

 cPanel | What is cPanel? | cPanel Hosting | Website Hosting | Build a Website | cPanel Tutorial